sudeepjaiswal/sudeepjaiswal.github.io/projects.md

 <img align="left" hspace="15" src="/assets/images/projects/getnearer.png" width="75" height="75" />
 </a>

 [GetNearer](http://getnearer.in){:target="_blank"} is a social networking app exclusively for residents of Elita Promenade in Bengaluru.
-Flavoured with sprinkles of Facebook and WhatsApp, it enables neighbours find and connect with each other, get notified of events, communicate and help each other out.
+Flavoured with sprinkles of Facebook and WhatsApp, it enables neighbours find and connect with each other, get notified of events, share common interests, communicate and help each other out.

 #### e-Lala